-As a start-up in the small country of Finland, international export has been high on SPOT-A-SHOP’s agenda since they first piloted the business nationally in 2015.
+SPOT-A-SHOP aims to help consumers find the best possible fashion and sportswear bargains online.
+As a start-up in the small country of Finland, international export has been high on SPOT-A-SHOP’s agenda since it first piloted the business nationally in 2015.

 “We knew immediately that the market size was way too limited for our business,” explains CEO Jesse Jyläs.
 “The concept was built with the plan to scale to multiple countries in a short period of time.”

-To help achieve this objective, the team mapped out a careful plan expand internationally.
+To help achieve this objective, the team mapped out a careful plan to expand internationally.
 “With the help of Google and internal analysis we were able to make a confident decision on which markets to enter,” Jyläs says.
-“We went through various studies giving us insights into consumer behaviour, macro fashion trends, market potential, and competition landscape in order to determine the opportunity in various markets.”
+“We went through various studies giving us insights into consumer behaviour, macro fashion trends, market potential and competition landscape in order to determine the opportunity in various markets.”

-The next stage was winning customers in these international markets, so SPOT-A-SHOP turned to search marketing, setting an affordable target cost per acquisition and using Google AdWords to capture relevant traffic at the right moment in their journey from searching for an item to purchase.
+The next stage was winning customers in these international markets, so SPOT-A-SHOP turned to search marketing, setting an affordable target cost per acquisition and using Google Ads to capture relevant traffic at the right moment in their journey from searching for an item to purchase.
 “Search has enabled us to acquire numerous new customers within a target cost per acquisition (CPA), as well as helped us to scale our business to new markets quickly,” says Jyläs.

 “We created a responsive site straight from the start, as mobile was an important play for us,” Jyläs says.
 “We realised the importance of mobile page speeds, particularly in the fashion marketplace.
-SPOT-A-SHOP provides a simple way for consumers to find bargain products among the massive assortment of items on our webpage, and we want to ensure that they have a quick and convenient way to do so.”
+SPOT-A-SHOP provides a simple way for consumers to find bargain products among the massive assortment of items on our web page, and we want to ensure that they have a quick and convenient way to do so.”

-It’s a strategy that has paid off: in just the first year of launch, search marketing has helped SPOT-A-SHOP achieve their objective of expanding into two new markets, increasing clicks by 500% and even achieving a 30% lower cost per click back home in Finland.
+It’s a strategy that has paid off: in just the first year of launch, search marketing has helped SPOT-A-SHOP achieve its objective of expanding into two new markets, increasing clicks by 500% and even achieving a 30% lower cost per click back home in Finland.

 “Through SPOT-A-SHOP, consumers are able to find the best possible fashion bargains from various international web stores,” says Jyläs.
-“We see that the consumers really value the huge assortment of discounted products available through our webpage.”
+“We see that the consumers really value the huge assortment of discounted products available through our web page.”